Rei III: Plot

 Asuka Langley Soryu, a pilot assigned to the giant mecha Evangelion Unit-02, sinks into clinical depression in the grip of an existential crisis.
 She leaves the home of Misato Katsuragi, her legal guardian, to go to the home of her friend Hikari Horaki, where she spends her days playing video games.
 Gendo Ikari, supreme commander of the special agency Nerv, is questioned by the secret sect Seele about the previous battle, in which he used a weapon called the Spear of Longinus against Seele's plans.

 During Gendo's interview, the sixteenth in a series of enemies of mankind known as Angels, Armisael, is sighted.
-Rei Ayanami, pilot of the Evangelion Unit-00, confronts it in combat, but is violated by Armisael, who violates the Eva-00's body and sneaks into Rei's mind in the form of another self.
+Rei Ayanami, pilot of the Evangelion Unit-00, confronts it in combat, but is violated by Armisael, who penetrates Eva-00's body and sneaks into Rei's mind in the form of another self.
 Shinji Ikari, Gendo's son and pilot of the Evangelion-01, goes out to rescue Rei, but is also attacked by Armisael.
 To kill Armisael, Rei decides to let herself explode while inside the Eva-00 with the Angel.
 After the fight, Misato tries to console despondent Shinji, who refuses her comfort.

 Nerv warns Shinji that Rei has survived.
 Rei, however, proves unable to remember the fight, treating Shinji coldly and saying she is the third one.
 Ritsuko Akagi, head of Nerv's science department, is sent by Gendo to a Seele interrogation in place of Rei.
 Ritsuko, feeling betrayed, calls Shinji and Misato to explain several dark truths about the Evangelions and Rei.
 They descend into the depths of the Nerv headquarters, discovering that Rei is a collection of clones with a soul that is activated from time to time and can be replaced.
 Out of anger and resentment at Gendo, Ritsuko destroys Rei's clones before breaking down in tears.